top of page

 • Did they get the right books in the New Testament?
 What about those other gospels?

-• Is Jesus just a myth or legend?
-What do ancient, non-Christian writers tell us about Jesus?
+• What do ancient, non-Christian writers tell us about Jesus?
+Is he a pagan copycat?

 • Does the story of Jesus hold up to historical scrutiny?
 Why would the first Christians make this stuff up?

-• Chapter 7 - 3 Persons, 1 Nature, Many Confused People
+Chapter 7 - One Person, Two Natures, Many Confused People

 • How could Jesus possibly function as both a limited human and limitless God?
-Is the Trinity in the Bible?
-Does it make sense?
+Is the Trinity in the Bible and does it make sense?

 • Was Jesus anti-religion?
 Was he tolerant of other faiths?